It can be of great benefit for dog owners to know a thing or two about doggy illnesses. We often hear the question, "Do dogs get colds?"

 Sneezing is also a common symptom of the canine cold.
 We don't mean a sneeze here and there, which could be caused by a number of passing irritants.
 Instead, we mean steady or consistent sneezing that lasts for several hours or even days.

 Dogs can also develop a fever and feel achy all over.
 When this occurs, they will be less active and excitable.
 If your pooch doesn't perk up at the suggestion of a walk or a romp in the backyard, they're probably feeling pretty lousy.

 What to Do When Your Dog Is Sick

 If the cold seems mild, there are a few things you can do at home to ease their symptoms and speed up their recovery.

 Provide your dog with a balanced diet.
 There are certain amino acids that dogs need to build up strength and to stay healthy.
-These amino acids are required to keep their immune system functioning properly and a strong immune system is one that can fight viruses effectively!

 Make sure your dog is drinking plenty of water.
 Dogs with infections can run a fever or become dehydrated quickly.
 If she doesn't seem interested in her water bowl, try offering her crushed ice cubes or lukewarm water and see if that's more appealing.